krigjo25/webapp-Home-vupy/flask/README.md

 > While testing Exceptions, We can ensure the user to know what excatly went wrong under the operation
 > **Testing the request**

-Sincerely,
+## JavaScript

+### React
+Through this repository i have learned how to initialize React environment with a python based server such as Flask Sincerely,
 @krigjo25